section14/big_fat_d/README.md

 Keep in mind, the code as featured, will use almost every pin on the Arduino Mega.
 If this is a beginner project, you may want to comb the code and create a 16 step version instead of a 32.
 After reviewing the code, you will notice a lot is repeated to create the single, dual and quad sequencers.
 Hope you find this useful.

-**The Bounce.h and Bounce.cpp files must go in your "libraries" directory where your Arduino files are saved**
+**The Bounce.h and Bounce.cpp files must go in the "libraries" directory where your Arduino files are saved**